Jay Mala: 1983 Jammu and Kashmir General Elections

-She co-founded the Panthers Party in 1982, that contested all seats in the 1983 Jammu and Kashmir Legislative Assembly elections.
+Mala co-founded the Panthers Party in 1982, that contested all seats in the 1983 Jammu and Kashmir Legislative Assembly elections.
 Jay Mala stood in the Udhampur constituency as the only female candidate against sixteen other men.
 She came third with 3,768 votes (13.75%).

-She polled the second most votes out of all women candidates in the general election.
+Mala polled the second most votes out of all women candidates in the general election.
 Only seven females had contested out of a total 512 candidates.

 Bhim Singh, MLA vs State of J&K

 In 1984 her husband Bhim Singh, an elected opposition member, was illegally arrested and hidden by the police while en route from Jammu for a debate at the Jammu and Kashmir Legislative Assembly in Srinagar scheduled for 11 September, where his vote may have been crucial.
+He was not produced before a Magistrate for four days and kept hidden in an undisclosed location.
 Jay Mala filed a case against the Government of Jammu and Kashmir, including then Chief Minister Ghulam Mohammad Shah as a respondent in order to find her husband and set him free.

 After Bhim Singh's release she was his advocate in suing the government for compensation.
-In a 1985 landmark judgement O. Chinnappa Reddy awarded her husband 50,000 rupees.
+In a 1985 landmark judgement, O. Chinnappa Reddy awarded her husband 50,000 rupees.
 The order of the judgment as the first case for monetary compensation for false detainment, along with its high profile nature made it a quoted case in future litigations across India impacting law of tort.

 In the case judge Reddy also ruled on the politicized nature of her husband's false imprisonment, stating that the two police officers who acted with "mischievous or malicious intent" were mere subordinates and that he did "not have the slightest doubt that the responsibility lies elsewhere and with the higher echelons of the Government of Jammu and Kashmir."